RedHatRanger/Git101/labs/01_git_setup_and_basics.md

 ```

 ## IV.
 Create Your First Commit
-3. Create a simple file:
+3. Create a simple file or files:
 ```bash
 echo "This is a beautiful story" > story1.txt echo "A Lion lay asleep in the forest" > lion-and-mouse.txt